VoxHash/algovista-next/README.md

 - 🇰🇷 Korean (한국어)
 - 🇮🇩 Indonesian (Bahasa Indonesia)

-Language selection is persisted in localStorage and the UI automatically adapts to the selected language.
+Users can switch languages using the language selector in the header.
+The UI automatically adapts to the selected language.

 ## 🏗️ Project Structure